Founder & Lead Editor

 Quality and Durability

-However, we need to address the common issues that detract from its overall quality.
-The most significant complaint revolves around the upper's poor breathability.
-The engineered mesh just doesn't allow for enough airflow, which can lead to excessively sweaty feet, a real problem in warmer climates.
-Another major issue is the inadequate foot lockdown.
-The lacing system and upper construction don't do a great job of holding your foot securely in place, causing slippage, especially during more dynamic movements or runs.
+The common issues are mostly functional.
+The biggest complaint is poor breathability: the engineered mesh doesn’t move enough air, so feet can get sweaty fast in warm conditions.
+The other big one is lockdown.
+The lacing and upper construction don’t always hold the foot securely, which can cause slippage during more dynamic movements or runs.
 As one user bluntly stated, "While they felt light to run in, the lack of support really ate away at my legs."
-This isn't a shoe that's going to fall apart quickly from casual use, but its functional limitations for actual running become apparent quite fast.
+It’s not a shoe that falls apart quickly from casual use, but the limits show up fast if you try to push it as a serious running trainer.

 Decision Matrix